The Art of Listening: How Open Are Your Ears?

 Eating lunch today in the doctors' dining room where I work I was struck by the broad range in quality of the listening skills of the various professionals who were eating there.

 Some folks in our dining room are consistently fun to talk with.
 They are the great listeners.
 Other folks are consistently unpleasant to interact with.
-They appear to be deaf, showing little interest in what others say.
+They appear to have stoppered up ears, showing little interest in what others say.
 Or they respond only by saying what they disagree with, making them quite disagreeable.
-Deafness, disinterest and disagreeing suck the energy out of conversations.
+Ignoring what others say, dismissing it, disinterest and disagreeing suck the energy out of conversations.

 Score yourself on each question as 1 (the statement is not true for me at all), 2 (I mildly disagree), 3 (I partly agree and partly disagree with the statement), 4 (I mildly agree), or 5 (the statement is totally true for me) .